 If a health care provider — say a hospital — could help coordinate resources or locate them on its campus or the surrounding area, it could provide better access and an even stronger and tighter clinical-community/population linkage.
 It would allow for new ways of leveraging and deploying limited resources specifically aimed at the community’s needs.
 Reimagining health care’s built environment to allow for these types of enhanced linkages presents a targeted opportunity to improve population health.

 Current models do not typically aim to improve the economic health of communities, yet this factor influences both individual and population health outcomes.

-Oftentimes, health care providers are economic lynchpins in their communities; not only do they provide access to health care close to home, but they provide direct and indirect jobs, and economic impact.
-By considering the built environment in and around the hospital or clinic, health care leaders can extend that impact even further via a reimagined, mixed-use neighborhood of health care, retail, and even residential options.
+Oftentimes, health care providers are economic lynchpins — sometimes called anchor institutions — in their communities.
+Not only do they provide access to health care close to home, they provide direct and indirect jobs and economic impact.
+By considering the built environment in and around the hospital or clinic, health care leaders can extend that impact further by supporting local businesses and employing community members via a reimagined, mixed-use neighborhood of health care, retail, and even residential options.

-For example, a hospital campus could serve as an anchor business in an area, bringing with it a built-in customer base of patients and visitors.
+For example, a hospital campus could serve as an anchor business in an area, bringing a built-in employee base and customer base of patients and visitors.
 The hospital could work with the city, businesses, and local community to understand retail and housing needs.
-As it builds the hospital campus, it could consider more mixed-used space (retail and housing) to help address local community needs, as well as create more economic activity.
-In turn, this creates an even more attractive business climate.
+As it builds the hospital campus, it could consider how to encourage or support more mixed-used space (retail and housing) to help address local community needs, as well as create more economic activity.
+This creates an even more attractive business climate.